-CSRO strongly believes that changes to prescription drug formularies should be made no less than the duration of the plan year or 90 days (whichever is longer) to reduce unnecessary care disruptions and ensuring that once a treatment is approved, it remains in place for a reasonable period.
+CSRO would appreciate the opportunity to work further with you to strengthen patient protections and expand changes to prescription drug formularies beyond the existing 60-day timeline to no less than the duration of the plan year or 90 days (whichever is longer).
+We believe this would reduce unnecessary care disruptions and ensuring that once a treatment is approved, it remains in place for a reasonable period.